2nd Foreign Parachute Regiment: 2008–2015

-Global War on Terror from 2015 until present
+Global war on terror from 2015 until present

 Operation Serval in Mali having been replaced by Operation Barkhane in the Saharan Sahel in August 2014, 3 combat sections of the regiment parachuted in the north of Niger between April 7 and April 13, 2015.

-The War on Terror in France and Opération Sentinelle means the regiment operates in mainland France.
+The war on terror in France and Opération Sentinelle means the regiment operates in mainland France.

 Selection

 Promo Parachutiste is the selection course which Legionnaires intending to join 2ème REP undergo at Camp Raffalli in Calvi, Haute-Corse.
 Following selections, a Legionnaire's training begins with 12 months of physical, mental and psychological tests across all terrain and weather conditions including special operations.

 2e R.E.P is the only regiment of the 11th Parachute Brigade which trains their own paratroopers.
 The Legionnaires spend their parachute training in Calvi TAP within the walls of the regiment.
 All other French Army paratrooper units are trained at the École des troupes aéroportées (ETAP) in Pau.

-Stringent Training Practices – The Slovakian recruit Joszef Tvarusko, who was part of the 2e R.E.P of the French Foreign Legion, died from heatstroke during a rigorous exercise in Djibouti in May 2008, leading to the trial of four of his superiors over alleged harsh treatment.
+Stringent Training Practices – The Slovak recruit Joszef Tvarusko, who was part of the 2e R.E.P of the French Foreign Legion, died from heatstroke during a rigorous exercise in Djibouti in May 2008, leading to the trial of four of his superiors over alleged harsh treatment.